ycrc/PIL/_extras/discuss.md

 this makes them incompatible with each other.
-A few other shells have appeared since, including ksh, zsh, and a number of others; they are mostly compatible with Bash, and Bash is the default shell on most modern implementations of Unix (including most packages that provide Unix-like tools for Windows) but if you get strange errors in shell scripts written by colleagues, check to see which shell they were written for.
+A few other shells have appeared since, including ksh, zsh, and a number of others; they are mostly compatible with Bash, and Bash is the default shell on most modern implementations of Linux (including most packages that provide Linux-like tools for Windows) but if you get strange errors in shell scripts written by colleagues, check to see which shell they were written for.